ballerina-platform/module-ballerinax-health.fhir.r4/parser/Module.md

 *Note:* `parse` function returns `anydata` type when success, and it needs to be cast to the relevant FHIR Resource type.

-**03. Parse and validation with a valide FHIR data**
+**03. Parse and validation with valid FHIR data**

-In this approach the parser will attempt to parse and apply to the validation the given FHIR resource payload to given resource type profile.
+In this approach, the parser will attempt to parse the given FHIR resource payload and apply validation against the specified resource type profile.

 ```ballerina
 import ballerina/log;